tpoisot/ms_proba_networks/ms/maintext.md

 when mathematically tractable, its variance.
 We provide a free and open-source implementation of these measures.

-3. We show that our approach allows to overcome limitations of both neglecting the variation of interactions (over-estimation of rare events) and using simulations (extremely high computational demand).
+3. We show that our approach allows us to overcome limitations of both neglecting the variation of interactions (over-estimation of rare events) and using simulations (extremely high computational demand).
 We present a few case studies that highlight how these measures can be used.

-4. We conclude this contribution by discussing how the sampling and data representation of ecological network can be adapted to better allow the application of a fully probabilistic numerical framework.
+4. We conclude by discussing how the sampling and data representation of ecological networks can be adapted to better allow the application of a fully probabilistic numerical framework.

 **Keywords:** ecological networks, connectance, degree distribution, nestedness, modularity